USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 Importantly, monetized values in the tool are treated as costs.
 Also, for the most part, everything is treated in absolute terms.
 So absolute costs are calculated for each scenario/option/alternative and then deltas are calculated as costs in the alternative case less costs in the baseline case.
 As such, higher technology costs in an alternative case than those in the baseline case would result in positive delta costs, or increased costs.
 Likewise, lower emission costs in an alternative case relative to those in the baseline case would result in negative delta costs, or decreased costs.
-A decrease in emission costs represents and increase in emission benefits.
+A decrease in emission costs represents an increase in emission benefits.

 Sensitivites